Near-field energy transfer between graphene and magneto-optic media

-In graphene, nonreciprocal surface plasmons can be generated by applying an electric current~\cite{drift_15, drift_16, drift_18, drift_20, Papaj_20}.
-Interesting properties like negative Landau damping~\cite{drift_17} and Fizeau drag~\cite{Fizeau1, Fizeau2} have been studied.
-The current-biased graphene is in a nonequilibrium state, and this leads to a finite photonic chemical potential~\cite{photon_noise_RMP} that depends on wave vector ${\bf q}$.
-The Bose-Einstein distribution of photons at angular frequency $\omega$ and temperature $T$ becomes $n(\omega) = [e^{\hbar(\omega - {\bf q} \cdot {\bf v}_d)/k_B T} -1]^{-1}$ where ${\bf v}_d$ is drift velocity of the electric current~\cite{VP08_PRB, VP11_PRL, VP11_PRB, drift1}.
-Thus, the effective photonic temperature $T_{\rm eff} = T \omega / (\omega-{\bf q} \cdot {\bf v}_d)$ can be nonreciprocal, i.e., different for ${\bf q}$ and $-{\bf q}$.
-Regarding regulating photonic chemical potential, it has been reported that a p-n junction with a voltage bias~\cite{Wurfel_1982} enables solid-state cooling in near-field regime~\cite{photon_potential_15, photon_potential_16, photon_potential_19}.
+In graphene, nonreciprocity can be induced by applying an electric current~\cite{drift_15, drift_16, drift_18, drift_20, Papaj_20}.
+Interesting properties of graphene plasmons such as negative Landau damping~\cite{drift_17} and Fizeau drag~\cite{Fizeau1, Fizeau2} have been studied.
+Current-biased graphene is in a nonequilibrium state, which leads to a finite photonic chemical potential~\cite{photon_noise_RMP} that depends on the in-plane wave vector ${\bf q}$ for the thermal electromagnetic radiation.
+The occupation number of radiative photons at angular frequency $\omega$ and electronic temperature $T$ becomes nonreciprocal, $n(\omega) = [e^{\hbar(\omega - {\bf q} \cdot {\bf v}_d)/k_B T} -1]^{-1}$, where ${\bf v}_d$ is the drift velocity of the electric current~\cite{VP08_PRB, VP11_PRL, VP11_PRB, drift1}.
+Regarding regulation of the photonic chemical potential, a p-n junction with a voltage bias has been reported to enable solid-state cooling in the near-field regime~\cite{photon_potential_15, photon_potential_16, photon_potential_19}.

-In this Letter, we study the near-field energy transfer between two parallel plates: one is graphene-covered hexagonal boron nitride (GhBN) and the other magneto-optic medium [see Fig.~\ref{fig1}(a)].
-By applying an electric current through the graphene, there is a net energy transfer between the plates having an equal temperature.
-An in-plane magnetic field, which is perpendicular to the electric current, is applied to the magneto-optic medium.
-In the absence of the magnetic field, the energy flux flows from the GhBN to the magneto-optic medium in the absence of a temperature difference.
-Remarkably, direction of the energy flux can be controlled by the magnetic field due to the nonreciprocal surface modes of the magneto-optic medium.
-Furthermore, a tunable thermoelectric current can be generated in graphene with a temperature difference between the two plates.
+In this Letter, we study the near-field energy transfer between two parallel plates: graphene supported by a substrate and a magneto-optic plate [see Fig.~\ref{fig1}(a)].
+In the presence of an electric current through the graphene, a net energy is transferred between the plates when they have an equal electronic temperature.
+An in-plane magnetic field perpendicular to the electric current is applied to the magneto-optic medium.
+In the absence of the magnetic field, the energy flux flows from the graphene to the magneto-optic medium in the absence of a temperature difference between the plates.
+Remarkably, the energy flux direction can be controlled by the magnetic field due to the nonreciprocal surface modes of the magneto-optic medium.
+Furthermore, a tunable thermoelectric current can be generated in the graphene with a temperature difference between the two plates.